runcommand/query-debug/README.md

 wp query-debug [--format=<format>]
 ~~~

+Executes a request to WordPress to identify which queries are run, and
-Useful for taking a peek into which pages might be having performance
+how long they took.
+Useful for taking a peek into which pages might be
-issues.
+having performance issues.

 **OPTIONS**